Hawaii fires: First victims named as death toll reaches 106

 He said authorities have identified three other individuals, whose next of kin would be informed.

-US President Joe Biden has said he will travel to Hawaii "as soon as he can" amid criticism of his government's response from residents.
+US President Joe Biden has said he will travel to Hawaii "as soon as he can" amid criticism of his government's response.

 The president said on Tuesday he had not yet visited because of concerns that doing so would divert resources and attention from the humanitarian response.
 Jill Biden will accompany him to Hawaii, he said.